keras-team/governance/keras_api_design_guidelines.md

 ### Error messages: a case study

-The following would be an very poor error message:
+The following would be a very poor error message:

 ```
 AssertionError: '1 != 3'